 Roger Penske always remained open to the idea of racing making a return to the Island and, after a four year hiatus, the Indycars returned, this time in partnership with the Grand-Am Series.
 Proceeds from the event were used to fund improvements to the facilities on Belle Isle.
 Once again, the short course was utilised in 2012, with a sealed-surface paddock area the only major change.
 A resurfaced link road allowed for the use of the longer course once more from 2013 onwards.

 The island itself has a much longer history beyond that of the Grand Prix.
 Covering 982-acres in the centre of the Detroit River between the city and Windsor, Canada, it was first settled by French colonists in the 18th century, who named it Île aux Cochons (Hog Island).
 It gained its present name in 1845, possibly in recognition of physician Henry Bélisle.

-Various entities beside the Grand Prix call Belle Isle home, including the Dossin Great Lakes Museum, the Detroit Boat Club Crew, the Detroit Yacht Club, a municipal golf course, an aquarium and a Coast Guard post.
+Various other entities call Belle Isle home, including the Dossin Great Lakes Museum, the Detroit Boat Club Crew, the Detroit Yacht Club, a municipal golf course, an aquarium and a Coast Guard post.

 This is a historic circuit which is no longer in operation.